LIC Business Improvement District

 The LIC Business Improvement District is managed by the LIC Partnership and supports businesses, property owners, visitors and residents in the primary commercial hub of LIC.

-Learn about the Proposed LIC BID Expansion here.
+Learn about the LIC BID Expansion here.

 About the LIC BID